nogochain/nogo/docs/Technical-Documentation.md

 A: A custom Proof-of-Work algorithm using matrix multiplication with a PI controller for difficulty adjustment.

 **Q: What is the minimum difficulty?**
-A: 1 (for genesis and early blocks).
+A: 10 (for genesis and early blocks).
 The PI controller will auto-adjust based on network hashrate.

 **Q: How are block rewards distributed?**
-A: 96% to miner, 2% to community fund, 1% to genesis address, 1% to integrity pool.
+A: 99% to miner, 1% to genesis address.

 ### 12.4 Network Questions